kremrik/table/README.md

 Think of it almost as the anti-`pandas` - a simple, easy to understand tool just for you and your data.

+### What is it _not_?
+`table` is not intended to act like a "real" database.
+Each instance is its own mini db, and there is zero built-in support for things like multiple tables, joins, normalization, alternate backends (like PostgreSQL) etc.
+It is most comfortable working with denormalized data.

+Additionally, be aware that I've done little to stop you from shooting yourself in the foot.
+If you want to do something like `table.query("drop table _YOURTABLE_")`, nothing is going to stop you (for better or worse).
+I made the decision a while ago (at least for developer-facing tools) to never sacrifice simplicity or functionality in order to "save someone from themselves".
+We're all adults here, enjoy the freedom!

 ### Example
 ```python
 from table import table